Three-coloring triangle-free graphs on surfaces IV. Bounding face sizes of 4-critical graphs: The main result

 \section{The main result}

 For technical reasons, we are going to prove the following generalization of Theorem~\ref{thm:treti} instead of Theorem~\ref{thm:main}.
+We say that a graph $G$ embedded in a surface $\Sigma$ with rings $\RR$ is {\em internally triangle-free} if every triangle in $G$ forms a vertex-like ring.

 \begin{theorem}\mylabel{thm-maingen} There exists a constant $\eta$ with the following property.
 Let $G$ be a graph embedded in a surface $\Sigma$ with rings $\RR$.
-If $G$ is $\RR$-critical and triangle-free and contains no non-contractible $4$-cycles, then
+If $G$ is $\RR$-critical, internally triangle-free, and contains no non-contractible $4$-cycles, then

 \end{theorem}

 The following section is devoted to the proof of Theorem~\ref{thm-maingen}.
 Here, we show how it implies Theorem~\ref{thm:main}.